Sumedh1197/Connection_python/README.md

 # Connection_python
-This repository consists of importing different file types in Python as well as connecting to a database and querying from it.
+This repository consists of code for importing different file types in Python as well as connecting to a database and querying from it.